chimwopara/logic/MOBILE_TESTING.md

 **How to Test:**
 1. Open app on mobile
-2. Click "Challenge Store" - toggle button should disappear
+2. Click "CW Academy" - toggle button should disappear
 3. Close modal - toggle button should reappear
 4. Repeat for Theme Store and other modals